hrynkevych/hrynkevych/README.md

 - 🚀 My blog: **https://medium.com/@hrynkevych**
 - ⚡ Fun fact: **I am a marathon runner and participated in the Athens Marathon (42 km) in November 2019, dedicating my participation to raising funds for the charitable organization.**

-**Bio**

-I am originally from Volochysk, Ukraine — a historic gateway between Western and Eastern Europe.
-The town's name comes from the word “волочити” (to drag or pull), as merchants once hauled goods through the swampy river trade route.
-Volochysk was historically on the border between the Austro-Hungarian and Russian Empires.

-My grandmother was the chief accountant who established financial accounts for one of Europe’s largest croissant factories, located in Volochysk.
-Her finance lecturer and mentor was Leonid Kravchuk, who later became the first president of Ukraine.

-My mother teaches math in school, my father is a builder with a sharp mind for construction and drafting, and my brother works in finance.
-I spent seven years in tax, advising and advocating for major corporations.
-For the past three years, I’ve been working in software development.

-Coming from a family where math is in our blood, numbers and logic have shaped my journey from an early age.

 ### 🛠️ Core Skills & Technologies

 **Front-end web development**